 - Goodwill Industries: Works with people with special needs to help them find and keep jobs and increase their independence.

 - Education: Educational resources and inclusion for people with disabilities.

 - Inclusion Solutions: Resources for parents and educators on inclusion.

-- Health Issues Associated with Down Syndrome: Articles by healthcare professionals on health issues associated with Down Syndrome, such as celiac disease, blood disorders, musculoskeletal disorders, epilepsy, and dermatologic disorders.
+- Health Issues Associated with Down Syndrome: Articles by healthcare professionals on health issues associated with Down Syndrome.

 - Healthcare Information for Expectant Moms: Information on Down syndrome for expectant parents.

 - Healthcare Questions about Down Syndrome: Information on Down syndrome and the treatment of other medical conditions in people with Down syndrome.

 - Down Syndrome Overview: Medical information about Down Syndrome.

 Personal Stories of Down Syndrome in Children and Adults